maidsafe/rfcs/text/0037-disjoint-groups/0037-disjoint-groups.md

 ### Group merge

 A group merge occurs if a group ceases to satisfy the group requirements.
-It then initiates a merge that will strip exactly the last bit from its prefix, i.e. only the group `(p0)` or `(p1)` can initiate a merge into group `(p)`.
+It then initiates a merge that will strip exactly the last bit from its prefix, i.e. only the group `G(p0)` or `G(p1)` can initiate a merge into group `G(p)`.
 The initiating group is then already connected to all members of the new group: Their prefixes are all extensions of `p`, so they differed in at most one bit from `p0` resp. `p1` and therefore were connected to the initiating group.

 All new group members then need to exchange their routing tables, merge them and establish the missing connections.
 Finally, they need to notify all of their peers about the group merge.
 Each node's new routing table will be the union of all the group members' previous tables.
 In detail, the message flow is as follows:

 * The group initiating the merge has only one more bit than `p` and already knows all constituent groups.
-It sends a `GroupMerge(Prefix, Vec<(Prefix, Vec<XorName>)>)` group message to all of them (including itself), containing the new group prefix and all its routing table entries (including itself).
+It sends a `GroupMerge(p, Vec<(Prefix, Vec<XorName>)>)` group message to all of them (including itself), containing the new group prefix and all its routing table entries (including itself) and _their_ group prefixes.
-* Every node accumulating a `GroupMerge` establishes connections to all entries of the list and sends a `GroupMerge(Prefix, Vec<(Prefix, Vec<XorName>)>)` group message to all of them, in the same way.
+* Every node accumulating a `GroupMerge` establishes connections to all entries of the list and sends a `GroupMerge(p, Vec<(Prefix, Vec<XorName>)>)` group message to all of them, in the same way.
-* Each node that has accumulated all the `GroupMerge` messages from all constituent groups of `(p)` updates its routing table to reflect the change.
+* Each node that has accumulated all the `GroupMerge` messages from all constituent groups of `G(p)` updates its routing table to reflect the change: It now knows that there exists a group `G(p)` and that all other groups `G(p...)` ceased to exist.

 Then, a `GroupMerge` event is raised so that safe_vault can react to the change and start relocating data.